crypto-king404/Quizzo/tasks/Document_Ingestion/README.md

 ## Overview

 `Document_Ingestion.py` is a Python module designed for processing PDF documents using the `PyPDFLoader` from the `langchain_community` library.
 The module integrates with Streamlit to provide an interactive file uploader interface, allowing users to upload multiple PDFs, extract their pages, and store them for downstream processing.
-It is ideal for applications that require extracting and analyzing content from large PDF documents.

 ### Table of Contents
 1. [Installation](#installation)